-- Highlights of the School's development ...events in the evolution of the teaching of business at Western University and Ivey Business School. - 22 Ten-foot square beginnings W. Sherwood Fox and K.P.R.
+Highlights of the School's development ...events in the evolution of the teaching of business at Western University and Ivey Business School.

+22 Ten-foot square beginnings

+W. Sherwood Fox and K.P.R.
 Neville, two Classics scholars at Western, had the vision, in 1919, to instigate the teaching of business, based on the Harvard case method.
-Dr. Fox recounts how this was accomplished. - work in 1922" recalls Ellis H. Morrow, first Head of the Department of Commercial Economics (1922-1928), who became known as "the real founder of education for business at Western."
+Dr. Fox recounts how this was accomplished.

-"Finally, the call came and I started to
+26 "Finally, the call came and I started to work in 1922"